Würzburg Residence: Exterior

-Originally, the Cour d'honneur was limited by a wrought-iron enclosure.
+Originally, the Cour d'honneur was limited by a wrought iron enclosure.
 This masterpiece of ironworks by Joh.
 Georg Oegg was demolished in 1821 and sold at auction, because a member of the family of the King of Bavaria did not like them.

-The square in front of the Residence today measures around 200 meters by 100 meters and is mostly used for parking.
-The :de:Frankoniabrunnen from 1894 is located in the square.
+The outdoor square in front of the Residence today measures around 200 meters by 100 meters and is mostly used for parking.
+The monumental Frankoniabrunnen fountain from 1894 is located in the square.

 Interior

 The Residence has four floors, a high-ceiling ground and upper floor with a mezzanine floor above each.
 These served to enliven the façade and offered room for servants' quarters, kitchens and administrative offices.

 The residence has almost 400 rooms.